Aaron-Hsieh-0129/Next-Genegration-Adaptive-Convection-Circulation-Coupling-Framework/README.md

-# Next Genegration Adaptive Convection-Circulation Coupling Framework
+# Next-Generation Adaptive Convection-Circulation Coupling Framework

 Please refer to https://aaron-hsieh-0129.github.io/models-web/ to get the examples and the documentations.